yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     > **Note:** If your deployment fails with an error *`"The requested size for resource '<resourceID>' is currently not available"`*, add the parameter `-skuSizeVM 'D2s_v5'` to the end of the `New-AzSubscriptionDeployment` and rerun the command:

     ```powershell
-    # Only run this command if the previous deployment failed with a error that size was not available
+    # Only run this command if the previous deployment failed with an error that size was not available
     New-AzSubscriptionDeployment -Name 'Contoso-IaaS-DR-SKU' `
         -TemplateUri 'https://raw.githubusercontent.com/microsoft/MCW-Building-a-resilient-IaaS-architecture/master/Hands-on%20lab/Resources/templates/contoso-iaas-dr.json' `
         -Location 'East US 2' -skuSizeVM 'D2s_v5'
     ```

 3. Take a few minutes to review the template while it deploys.
 Navigate to the Azure portal home page, select **Subscriptions**, then **Deployments**  to review the template and deployment progress.
 Note that the template includes:
     - A DR virtual network, which is connected using VNet peering to the existing virtual network
     - Two additional domain controller VMs, **ADVM3** and **ADVM4**
     - An additional SQL Server VM, **SQLVM3**
     - Azure Bastion, to enable VM access

     ![Screenshot of the disaster recovery resources for the Web application.](images/webdr-deploy.png "Successful deployment of Web DR resources")

     Next, you will create the Recovery Services Vault used to replicate the Web tier VMs and orchestrate the cross-site failover.

 4. From the Azure portal, select **+Create a resource**, search for and select **Backup and Site Recovery**, and select **Create**.